The AE Qualifying Exams: Testing Your Readiness

-The qualifying exam will play a seminal role in your career at AE.
-It is an oral exam that you must pass during your second year of graduate school in order to continue in the AE doctoral program.
-Once you have passed this exam, your status will be changed from 'grad student' to 'doctoral student' and you will focus more intently on your doctoral research, in preparation for the doctoral proposal and doctoral defense portions of your degree.
+The School of Aerospace Engineering's qualifying exams are oral exams that you must pass during your second year of graduate school in order to continue in the AE doctoral program.
+Once you have passed 'the quals', your status will be changed from 'grad student' to 'doctoral student' and you will focus more intently on your doctoral research, in preparation for the doctoral proposal and doctoral defense portions of your degree.

 Before you plan to take the exam, remember: